National Book Award Finalist

 One of America’s most compelling and idiosyncratic poets, C.D.
 Wright "belongs to a school of exactly one" (NY Times).
 Born and raised in the Ozark Mountains of Arkansas, she is a radically restless writer, a composer of hybrid works such as Deepstep Come Shining and distilled lyric collections such as Tremble.
 Every title takes her further inside her subjects and extends the means and measure of her reach.
 Wright is concerned with a density of language, setting up a chain reaction using the least amount of verbal material.

-Wright is a recipient of a Macarthur Fellowship, a Lannan Literary Award, the Robert Creeley Award, and is a member of the American Academy of Arts and Sciences.
-She is the Israel J. Kapstein Professor at Brown University and lives outside of Providence with her husband, poet Forrest Gander.
+Wright is a recipient of a Macarthur Fellowship, a Lannan Literary Award, the Robert Creeley Award, and the Donald Justice Prize.
+She is a member of the American Academy of Arts and Sciences and is a chancellor of the Academy of American Poets.
+Wright is on the faculty at Brown University and lives outside of Providence with her husband, writer and translator Forrest Gander.

 About ONE WITH OTHERS: A LITTLE BOOK OF HER DAYS (Poetry, 2010)

 Investigative journalism is the poet's realm when C.D.
 Wright returns to her native Arkansas and examines an explosive incident from the civil rights movement.
 Wright interweaves oral histories, hymns, lists, newspaper accounts, and personal memories—especially those of her incandescent mentor, Mrs. Vititow—with the voices of witnesses, neighbors, police, activists, and black students who were rounded up and detained in an empty public swimming pool.
 This history leaps howling off the page.

 About RISING, FALLING, HOVERING (Poetry, 2008)